nilsplum/JS-PDF-Presentation-Template/README.md

 1.  **Create the Slide Content Component:**
     Create a new `.jsx` file in the `src/slides/` directory (e.g., `src/slides/SlideNew.jsx`).
 This component should export a default React function that returns the HTML content for your slide.
-    The content should be structured as if it's going into the main body of a slide; the title and footer are handled by the `BaseSlide` wrapper.
+    The content should be structured as if it's going into the main body of a slide.
+The slide title is handled by the `BaseSlide` wrapper, and the common footer for all slides is now defined globally in `src/components/Presentation.jsx`.
+You can use standard HTML tags and apply styling using Tailwind CSS utility classes directly on your elements.
     **Note on Spacing**: The `BaseSlide` component provides a default padding around the main content area.
-To ensure your slide content sits neatly within this padding without extra gaps, it's recommended to make the first root-level element in your slide component have `marginTop: 0` and the last root-level element have `marginBottom: 0` using inline styles.
+To ensure your slide content sits neatly within this padding without extra gaps, it's recommended to make the first root-level element in your slide component have `marginTop: 0` (or `mt-0` with Tailwind) and the last root-level element have `marginBottom: 0` (or `mb-0` with Tailwind) using inline styles or Tailwind classes.
 See the example below.

-    *Example `src/slides/SlideNew.jsx`:*
+    *Example `src/slides/SlideNew.jsx` (using Tailwind for margins):*
     ```jsx
     // src/slides/SlideNew.jsx
     import React from 'react';